 Carol Altorfer Vance

-Born and raised in Peoria, Illinois, Carol Vance is also part of a three-generation tradition at Clearwater Camp.
-Her mother, Harriett Pearson, was a counselor and Carol started going to camp when she was 10-years-old.
-During the 1960s, Carol was a camper on the Harbor, Cape and Point.
-She also returned to be a riding counselor in1969 and 1970.
+Born and raised in Peoria, Illinois, Carol is part of a three generation tradition at Clearwater Camp.
+Her mother, Harriett Pearson, was a counselor and then Carol and her two sisters were campers and then counselors.
+Carol headed up riding in 1969 and 1970.